-The effect of toxic stress, traumatic events, and adversity on the mind and body varies from person to person, but it has been well documented, and studied, that if events and circumstances are so overwhelming that victims are unable to quickly recover by integrating these occurrences into their life and being, toxic stress, traumatic events, and adversity can all have long-lasting and devastating consequences for their victims’ mind, body, and life.
-And, ultimately, through the resulting karma (actions that have a cause and effect in the world) that comes from these occurrences, toxic stress, traumatic events, and adversity can also have devastating effects on one’s family, community, society, and the world as a whole as well.
+The effect of toxic stress, traumatic events, and adversity on the mind and body varies from person to person, but it has been well documented and studied that if events and circumstances are so overwhelming that a person is unable to quickly recover by integrating/metabolizing these experiences into their lives and being at any point, toxic stress, traumatic events, and adversity can all have long-lasting and devastating consequences for their victims’ mind, body, and life.
+And the impact of unresolved stress does not just end with individuals.
+Through the resulting karma (which simply means actions that have a cause and effect in the world) that comes from people’s responses to overwhelm, toxic stress, traumatic events, and adversity can also have devastating effects on families, communities, societies, and the world as a whole as well.

-Events/circumstances such as natural disasters, social and economic disenfranchisement, irreversible environmental pollution, devastating loss, forced migration, war, domestic violence, rape, sexual assault, vehicular accidents, child abuse, emotional abuse, oppressive/aggressive work places, living in dangerous neighborhoods, racial, sexual, or religious discrimination, witnessing the violation or trauma of others, or psychological shock of any kind, etc, can all have long-lasting and devastating impacts on a person’s life and psyche.
+Events/circumstances such as natural disasters, social and economic disenfranchisement, irreversible environmental pollution, devastating loss, forced migration, war, domestic violence, rape, sexual assault, vehicular accidents, child abuse, emotional abuse, oppressive/aggressive workplaces, living in dangerous neighborhoods, racial, sexual, or religious discrimination, witnessing the violation or trauma of others, or psychological shock of any kind which may just be anything from a rocky relationship to a hard time finding work, etc can all have long-lasting and devastating impacts on a person’s life and psyche.

-Although everyone responds to traumatic and stressful episodes in different ways (because we are all unique individuals who have different histories, support systems, contexts for existence, and capabilities that determine our healing capacities and timeframes), one basic pattern is the same amongst all people who experience trauma, toxic stress, and adversity.
-If trauma, toxic stress, and adversity are not resolved or integrated into a person’s being effectively, integrated into one’s mind and body in order to break any destructive healing responses that may have started at the time of one’s initial system-shock, over time, a person’s stress system can become so over-activate and hyper-aroused, that it becomes difficult (although never impossible) to undo the effects of any internal (and/or subsequent external) devastation that may have or will result from a given situation.
+Although everyone responds to traumatic and stressful episodes in different ways (because we are all unique individuals who have different histories, support systems, contexts for existence, awareness, and capabilities that determine our healing capacities and timeframes), one basic pattern is the same amongst all people who experience trauma, toxic stress, and adversity.
+If trauma, toxic stress, and adversity are not resolved or integrated into a person’s being effectively integrated into one’s mind and body to break any destructive healing responses that may have started at the time of one’s initial system shock, over time, a person’s stress system can become so over-activate and hyper-aroused, that it becomes difficult (although never impossible) to undo the effects of any internal (and/or subsequent external) devastation that may have or will result from a given situation.

-When stress is severe, responses in the body and mind are heightened and every function that occurs below the diaphragm become suppressed, while everything above the diaphragm becomes hyperactive.
-This chronic state of hyper-arousal, over time, can lead to pain, a weakened immune system, and can create a higher likelihood that one will not only eventually experience a number of additional problems in life, but this hyper-arousal also increases a person’s chances of developing autoimmune diseases in the long-term as well.
+When stress is severe, responses in the body and mind are heightened and every function that occurs below the diaphragm becomes suppressed while everything above the diaphragm becomes hyperactive.
+This chronic state of hyper-arousal, over time, can lead to pain, a weakened immune system, and can create a higher likelihood that one will not only eventually experience many additional problems in life, but this hyper-arousal also increases a person’s chances of developing autoimmune diseases in the long-term as well.

 Please refer to the document below for a pictorial overview of common trauma response patterns/cycles and how they can get stuck in destructive feedback loops.